Sunday, November 30, 2025

 Unsurprisingly, he described the current Republican Party in the same way.
 Both hosts confronted him on the use of fascism as a label for opponents.
 The rise of another Hitler would demand that citizens take up arms and kill fascists before things get out of hand.
 Calling someone Hitler is a permission slip for some crackpot to shoot him.

 During the discussion, Piker often dodged questions by switching topics.
 He dodged the issues with Islam in the UK; he is a Muslim.
 In response to calling Nigel Farage a nascent fascist, he was asked if Keir Starmer could then be described as a nascent communist.
 That got only a laugh.
 So, right-leaning parties are likely to become fascists (in the long term) but left-leaning parties are just fine and no problem at all.
 Of course, Piker has already declared his desire for a move toward Chinese-flavored communism.
 Hmm.
-The hosts pointed out that political critics in China, Russia, and even the UK are often locked up, which such is not the case in the US.
+The hosts pointed out that political critics in China, Russia, and even the UK are often locked up, while such is not the case in the US.
 He argued the point by bringing up Eugene Debbs.
 Really?
 Debbs was locked up over 100 years ago!
 That's the most recent example you have?
 And it was Wilson - a Democrat - who jailed him.

 It felt like Francis and Konstantin went easy on him.
 It is somewhat alarming that this guy has a huge following and is an influencer.